 Trinalin Repetabs Side Effects

-Note: This page contains side effects data for the generic drug azatadine / pseudoephedrine.
-It is possible that some of the dosage forms included below may not apply to the brand name Trinalin Repetabs.
+Note: This document contains side effect information about azatadine / pseudoephedrine.
+Some of the dosage forms listed on this page may not apply to the brand name Trinalin Repetabs.

 Nearly all patients treated with azatadine experience drowsiness.
 This drowsiness may subside in some patients with extended use.
 Patients should be warned against driving, as well as concomitant ingestion of alcohol and other sedative-hypnotic drugs, while taking azatadine.